 There are a number of privately operated heath clinics in Marbella for patients to go without referal as an alternative to the state health service.
 The state run facility is called the '… More →

 Despite Marbella's glamourous reputation with high class hotels and luxury experiences, there's still a vast selection of accommodation on offer at affordable prices.
 In the old town of Marbella… More →

 Marbella is a popular destination for families and party goers alike, especially during the summer season when the town comes alive.
-Rental of an apartment is a good idea for those wanting to come… More →
+Holiday Rental of an apartment is a good idea for those wanting… More →

 The Marbella bus station is located a km inland from the centre of the town on the north side of the A-7 ( old N-340) coast road at one of the intersections.
 (See map below).
 The local buses pass… More →